-Alfred Hitchcock, Wes Anderson, and Quinton Taratino are all influential movie directors with unique visual storytelling styles.
-But how do you recreate their unique styles for the improv stage.
-Based on the new and growing gern-prov movement On the Spot Improv offers you the opportunity to learn the methods and techniques they created to bring to life an improvised version of all three directors to the stage.
-These methods can also be used to bring other directorial style to the stage as well.
-Such as Edgar Wright, Guy Ritchie, and Robert Rodrigues.
+Alfred Hitchcock, Wes Anderson, and Quentin Tarantino are all influential movie directors with unique visual storytelling styles but how do you recreate their unique styles for the improv stage?
+Based on the new and growing genre-prov movement On the Spot Improv offers you the opportunity to learn the methods and techniques they created to bring to life an improvised version of all three directors to the stage.
+These methods can also be used to bring other directorial styles to the stage as well such as those of Edgar Wright, Guy Ritchie, and Robert Rodrigues.

 On the Spot